zahidkhawaja/NFT-Classifier/README.md

 This app uses a classification ML model I trained to identify these popular NFTs on OpenSea: CryptoPunks, Bored Ape Yacht Club, Mutant Ape Yacht Club, Cool Cats, and mfers.
 Simply upload an image to get a result.
 More NFTs will be supported soon!

+Note: the [backend](https://github.com/zahidkhawaja/NFT-Classifier-Backend) was deployed on Heroku's free plan, so the first API call might be delayed if the server has to wake back up.
+Subsequent calls should be fast.
+Stay tuned for updates.

 ## Backend API

 Here's the code for the [backend](https://github.com/zahidkhawaja/NFT-Classifier-Backend).